FatehAK/Navidash/README.md

 # Navigo

-Navigo is your navigational assistant that takes your places search to whole new level by adding drawing capabilities to the map and searching for places within it.
+Navigo is your navigational assistant that makes searching for places quick and easy by adding drawing capabilities to the map.
 It makes finding rentals in a particular area or even searching for matching restaurants an easy process.
+The app is developed with **React.js** and **React-Router** for handling routes.
+The app uses **Google Maps API** under the hood and **Netlify** is used for hosting.

-View the site live - https://navigo.netlify.com
+View the app live - https://navigo.netlify.com

 ### Tech Stack
-* React JS
+* React.js
-* React Router
+* React-Router
 * Google Maps API
 * Netlify for hosting